jrsharp/jrsharp.github.io/_drafts/bare-metal-macintosh-programming-part-2.md

 After some searching, I came across
 [Christian Neukirchen](http://chneukirchen.org)'s
 [5x13 font](https://github.com/chneukirchen/5x13).
 This font seemed like the right mix of efficient and readable.
-If done properly, it would yield an *effective terminal size of 102x26*, (512 / 5 = 102, 342 / 13 = 26) more than
+It should yield an *effective terminal size of 102x26*, (512 / 5 = 102, 342 / 13 = 26) more than adequate for my
-adequate for my needs.
+needs.

 I used [bdfe](https://github.com/achilikin/bdfe) to convert the .bdf font data into a C header file suitable for use with my gcc project.  bdfe generated each